mmowers/bokehpivot/README.md

     * Enter a path to a ReEDS run folder (inside which there is a *gdxfiles/* folder).
 This works using shared drives too.
 For example,  *\\\\nrelqnap01d\\ReEDS\\someProject\\runs\\someRun*.
     * Enter a path to a folder containing ReEDS run folders.
 For example,  *\\\\nrelqnap01d\\ReEDS\\someProject\\runs*.
     * Enter any number of the two path types above, each separated by a | (pipe) symbol
-    * [CURRENTLY NOT AVAILABLE]: Enter a path to a csv file that contains a list of runs (see *csv/scenario_template.csv* for an example.)
+    * Enter a path to a csv file that contains a list of runs (see *in/reeds_scenarios.csv* for an example).
+Note that the file name must end with *reeds_scenarios.csv*.
+Using this method allows scenarios to be ordered as desired and colors to be specified as well.
     * After entering one of the above, see the *ReEDS Widgets* and *Core Pivot Functionality* sections below.

 ## ReEDS Widgets